 - (a) Requirement for authorizations and permits.
-Before installing a new or modifying an existing onsite sewage treatment system, the installer shall first obtain either: - (1) DEQ authorization to construct an on-site sewage treatment system under the general permit, the terms of which are the rules of this Chapter; or - (2) an individual permit to construct an alternative on-site sewage treatment system.

-(b) Applying for authorizations; necessity for permit.
+Before installing a new or modifying an existing on-site sewage treatment system, the installer shall first obtain either: - (1) DEQ authorization to construct an on-site sewage treatment system under the general permit, the terms of which are the rules of this Chapter; or - (2) an individual permit to construct an alternative on-site sewage treatment system. - (b) Applying for authorizations; necessity for permit.

-- (1) An installer seeking an authorization to construct a new or modify an existing on-site sewage treatment system shall submit a completed and signed: - (A) DEQ Form 641-575, "Request for Authorization/Permit to Construct an On-Site Sewage Treatment System" along with the appropriate fee(s) [see 252:641-23 (relating to fees)] to DEQ's Oklahoma City office; and - (B) DEQ Form 641-581 "Report for On-Site Sewage" to the local DEQ office.
-The detail needed varies with each system design; guidance will be provided by the local DEQ office; or - (C) DEQ Form 641-581Design "Design Documentation Form" to the local DEQ office. - (2) Any construction or modification design that deviates from the rules in this Chapter will require the installer to apply for an individual permit to construct a new or modify an existing alternative system. - (c) Applying for permits for alternative systems.
-Installers seeking an individual permit to construct a new or modify an existing alternative on-site sewage treatment system shall submit a completed and signed: - (1) DEQ Form 641-575, "Request for Authorization/Permit to Construct an On-Site Sewage Treatment System" along with the appropriate fee(s) [see 252:641-23 (relating to fees)] to DEQ; - (2) DEQ Form 641-581 "Report for On-Site Sewage" to the local DEQ office; and - (3) DEQ Form 641-581Sup., "Supplemental Application for an Alternative On-Site Sewage Treatment System" to the local DEQ office for DEQ's review and approval.
+- (1) An installer seeking an authorization to construct a new or modify an existing on-site sewage treatment system shall submit a completed and signed: - (A) DEQ Form 641-575, "Request for Authorization/Permit to Construct an On-Site Sewage Treatment System" along with the appropriate fee(s) [see 252:641-23 (relating to fees)] to DEQ's Oklahoma City office; - (B) DEQ Form 641-581P or 641-581SP "Report for On-Site Sewage" to the local DEQ office.
+The detail needed varies with each system design; guidance will be provided by the local DEQ office; and - (C) DEQ Form 641-581Cert "Certification Documentation Form" to the local DEQ office. - (2) Any construction or modification design that deviates from the rules in this Chapter will require the installer to apply for an individual permit to construct a new or modify an existing alternative system. - (c) Applying for permits for alternative systems.
+Installers seeking an individual permit to construct a new or modify an existing alternative on-site sewage treatment system shall submit a completed and signed: - (1) DEQ Form 641-575, "Request for Authorization/Permit to Construct an On-Site Sewage Treatment System" along with the appropriate fee(s) [see 252:641-23 (relating to fees)] to DEO: - (2) DEQ Form 641-581P or 641-581SP "Report for On-Site Sewage" to the local DEQ office; - (3) DEQ Form 641-581Sup., "Supplemental Application for an Alternative On-Site Sewage Treatment System" to the local DEQ office for DEQ's review and approval; and - (4) DEQ Form 641-581Cert "Certification Documentation Form" to the local DEQ office.